 Notes

-- To make a creamy: add ½ cup Greek yogurt, sour cream, or 1 whole ripe avocado peeled.
+- Make it creamy: Add ½ cup Greek yogurt or sour cream, or 1 ripe avocado (peeled).

-- You can use fresh lemon or orange juice in place of lime juice.
+- Citrus swap: Fresh lemon or orange juice can be used in place of lime.

 So good, I am obsessed.
 I made the Thai Turkey Meatballs the other day (also delish!) and had leftover cilantro that I needed to use up.
 Found this recipe and went for it.
 I have been putting it on everything, potatoes, eggs, salad- everything!!
 Ari’s recipes are so approachable and keep the “Sunday grocery shopping scaries” away because I genuinely look forward to having her recipes in my rotation.